kartikey-vyas/kartikey-vyas/README.md

-### Kia Ora 👋
+### Hi, I'm Kartikey
-My name is Kartikey and I'm a data scientist.
-I'm currently based in Auckland, New Zealand :new_zealand:.
+Data scientist, currently based in Auckland, New Zealand :new_zealand:.
+Formula 1, MMA and Basketball Fan.
+Keen find ways to use data science for sustainability.

 <!--
 **kartikey-vyas/kartikey-vyas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.